tweag/servant-template/elm/README.md

 ## Workflow

 The application requires you to first register a new user.
-Once this is done, you can login with the same credentials and access the private area.
+Once this is done, you can log in with the same credentials and access the private area.

-In the private area, you'll see the contents for the logged in user and you can also:
+In the private area, you'll see the contents for the logged-in user, and you can also:

 - add new contents with their tags;
 - filter the shown contents by tag.